 The FDA’s PMA application will require device makers to disclose “any risks known, or that should be reasonably known” about their metal-on-metal hip replacements as well as “full reports of all nonclinical and clinical information from investigations on the safety and effectiveness of the device.”

-Contact Waters Kraus & Paul to Learn More About Filing a Metal-on-Metal Hip Implant Lawsuit
+Contact Waters Kraus Paul & Siegel to Learn More About Filing a Metal-on-Metal Hip Implant Lawsuit